apache/axis-axis2-java-core/release-docs/readme-files/README-std-src.txt

 http://ws.apache.org/axis2
 ------------------------------------------------------

-This is the Standard source release of Axis2.
+This is the Standard Source Release of Axis2.

 The modules directory contains source code of the following Axis2 modules: